OhYash/KnowledgeDay/_posts/2021-07-25-tilt-three.md

   - fitness
 issue: 44
 description: >-
-  Introducing KD TiLT, where each issue grows your knowledge 5x.
+  KD TiLT, where each issue grows your knowledge 5x.
 This is the third episode.
 ---
 Hey there,